akyriako/strato-dyndns/README.md

 4. Install Instances of Custom Resources:

-Encode your STRATO DynDNS password for your domain or your STRATO DynDNS master password:
+Encode your STRATO DynDNS password for your original or your STRATO DynDNS master password:

 ```sh